mwarning/KadNode/README.md

 kadnode --peerfile peers.txt
 ```

-If boostrapping is successful, then good peers will be written to the peer file on KadNode shutdown
+If boostrapping is successful and after at least 5 minutes of running time, good peers will be written
-and after at least 5 minutes of running time.
+to the peer file on KadNode shutdown.
 This ensures successful boostrapping on the next startup.

 ## AUTHENTICATION